schmit/schmit.github.io/_posts/2022-10-25-code-roundup.markdown

 Lo and behold, it worked and the team caught almost twice as many infection than random sampling would have.
-Hamsa demonstrates there is hope for the practical applicability of bandits, and likely saved afair number of lives in the process.
+Hamsa demonstrates there is hope for the practical applicability of bandits, and likely saved affair number of lives in the process.

 The full paper is published in [Nature][hamsa-greece].

 # John Cai on heterogeneous treatment effect estimation

-Another big topic at CODE was understanding and estimating heterogenous treatment effects (HTE), with clear applications in industry illustrated by talks from Snap, Netflix, and Meta.
+Another big topic at CODE was understanding and estimating heterogeneous treatment effects (HTE), with clear applications in industry illustrated by talks from Snap, Netflix, and Meta.
 Automatically finding segments of users for whom a treatment works particularly well, or poorly, has clear applications but is also a thorny problem that is far from solved.

 John Cai from Snap gave an overview of Snap's approach to HTE, bridging the gap between theory and practice: first by evaluating the effectiveness of testing whether HTE exist in the first place.
-If there are no heterogeneous effects, then a reasonable assumption is thatthe variance of control and treatment are the same.
+If there are no heterogeneous effects, then a reasonable assumption is that the variance of control and treatment are the same.
 This reduces the problem to testing the hypothesis that the variances are equal.

 If we do detect a difference in variances, then we can focus on finding dimensions that contribute most to heterogeneity in treatment effects by decomposing the total treatment effect variation into explained and idiosyncratic variation.
-All of this was demonstrated using an actual experiment the team ran at SNAP.
+All of this was demonstrated using an actual experiment the team ran at Snap.

 # Wrapping up

 It is clear that interest in experimentation is growing rapidly, and we are only scratching the surface on problems practitioners face.
-In particular, I expect there to be a lot more work on interference, sequential testing, hereterogeneous treatment effects, and understanding long term outcomes.
+In particular, I expect there to be a lot more work on interference, sequential testing, heterogeneous treatment effects, and understanding long term outcomes.
 But as we nerd out on these problems, we should also keep the UX in mind: we cannot just solve the mathematical problems, we also need to make solutions accessible to the non-expert so they feel empowered to make better decisions.